Ezward/Esp32CameraRover2/README.md

       - [x] we can check if a command is 'sending' and only enqueue if not sending.
       - [x] we can check if there is already a movement command in the queue and replace it with the latest command so there is only one movement command in the queue.
 - [ ] Implement turning arc (radius around instantaneous center of curvature) turtle command and speed control.
 Requires slider for turning radius input.
-- [ ] Re-implement joystick control to use lookahead point and pure-pursuit kind of logic for turning; make it turn more like a regular car.
+- [ ] Re-implement joystick control to choose a speed (linear velocity) and an turning rate (angular velocity) and use those to calculate the wheel velocities.
+Clamp the angular velocity to create some reasonable max turning angle that makes it turn more like a regular car.
-- [ ] Implement realtime speed/pwm control while driving in turtle mode; respond to changes in speed slider by sending changes to rover.
+- [ ] Add realtime speed/pwm control while driving in turtle mode; add a change handler to the slide and respond to changes in speed slider by sending changes to rover.
 - [ ] Implement PS3 Game controller via bluetooth directly to ESP32 to reduce input latency.
 - [ ] Implement CV lane following autopilot running on ESP32 (for Donkeycar kind of track).
 - [ ] Implement object detection in browser using TensorFlow.js.
 In particular, stop signs, traffic lights, pedestrians and other rovers such that the rover can obey signs and avoid collisions.